How to Protect Raised Beds From Tunneling Animals

 Voles, on the other hand, don’t usually create mounds.
 Instead, these small rodents create narrow paths in the grass that are about one to two inches wide.
 These "runways" connect their burrow openings and are often hidden under mulch, snow, or thick vegetation.
 Keep an eye out for these little highways crisscrossing your lawn and leading toward your garden beds.

-Notice Changes in Your Soil
+Watch for Changes in Your Soil

 Sometimes the signs are more subtle and require you to get a feel for your garden.
 If you walk across your lawn or step into your raised bed and the ground feels soft, spongy, or unstable, you might be walking on a network of shallow tunnels.
 This happens when animals burrow just beneath the surface, disrupting the soil structure.